rear/rear/usr/share/rear/conf/templates/EFI_readme.txt

 fs2:\EFI> cd redhat

-To boot redhat just enter:
+To boot redhat enter:

 fs2:\EFI\redhat> elilo
 ELILO boot: Uncompressing Linux... done
 Loading file initrd...

-Just let it boot 'till you get the login prompt.
+Let it boot until you get the login prompt.

 Feedback on the above?
 Use 'rear validate' to mail us your comments.